ch-stark/gatekeeperblog/blog/blog.md

 ## Setting Up RHACM-Policies with ArgoCD for OpenShift Best Practices and Gatekeeper

-Welcome to this tutorial on configuring ArgoCD to deploy Policies for OpenShift best practices using Red Hat Advanced Cluster Management (RHACM).
+Welcome to this tutorial on configuring ArgoCD to deploy Policies for OpenShift best practices and Gatekeeper using Red Hat Advanced Cluster Management (RHACM).

 In this guide, we'll walk you through the steps to set up and manage policies efficiently.

-This `PolicySet` will help you configure OpenShift for best practices, enhancing security and ensuring compliance.
-ArgoCD, a popular GitOps tool, is the perfect choice for managing policies in a Kubernetes environment.
+Those `PolicySets` will help you configure OpenShift for best practices, enhancing security and ensuring compliance.
+Argo CD, a popular GitOps tool, is the perfect choice for managing policies in a Kubernetes environment.

-**Note:** This approach is considered a best practice and comes highly recommended.

 The entire setup will take just a few minutes, so let's get started!